uPortal-Attic/uportal-app-framework/docs/releasing.md

 ### Updating JIRA issues

+UW-Madison uses a private JIRA instance tracking work on this project.
+If the Release Engineer does not have access to the instance, enlist one of the [the uPortal-app-framework Committers][] on [uportal-dev@][] to perform this.

 In the `MUMUP` JIRA project, find the last unreleased patch version.
 If the current release is a major or minor update, rename the version accordingly.
 Apply that version as a `Fix Version` to the JIRA tickets resolved since the